7 Tips to Declutter Your Phone or Tablet

 Update Your Contacts

-Despite having a fancy smart phone with a contacts app, I still have to call my parents to get my cousin’s address or my aunt’s email address.
+Despite having a fancy smartphone with a contacts app, I still have to call my parents to get my cousin’s address or my aunt’s email address.
 Why is that?
 Well, my parents have a thick address book where they write all this information down whereas all I can bother to do with my $800 phone is put their number in and move on.
-In 2017, take the time to go through your contacts and add the address, email, social media profiles and any other pertinent information.
+This year, take the time to go through your contacts and add the address, email, social media profiles and any other pertinent information.
 While you’re in there, do an audit of your connections to remove duplicates or people you're no longer in contact with.

 Embrace Streaming Music

 Along with photos and video, music is another major culprit when it comes to taking up space on your phone.
 If you burned CDs and put those songs on your phone or downloaded songs from an online store, it may be time to think about transferring those songs to a hard drive and signing up for a streaming service instead.
 You’ll still be able to listen to your favorite songs, but you’ll also discover new music via curated playlists and radio mixes.
 There is typically a monthly fee associated with streaming services and they do use data, so keep that in mind if you're already using your allotted amount.